-- (2) The policy shall not condition the owner's right to change the owner of the policy upon the owner's prior receipt of an offer from the company or an affiliate to purchase the policy. - The policy shall state that changes in owner designation, unless otherwise specified by the owner, shall take effect on the date the notice of change is signed by the owner, subject to any payments made or actions taken by the company prior to receipt of this notice. - (4) The policy shall describe how contingent owner and joint owner provision operate, if being made available.
+- (2) The policy shall state that changes in owner designation, unless otherwise specified by the owner, shall take effect on the date the notice of change is signed by the owner, subject to any payments made or actions taken by the company prior to receipt of this notice. - (3) The policy shall describe how contingent owner and joint owner provision operate, if being made available.

 Drafting Note: Restrictions on change of owner in policy forms such as right of first refusal or first offer provisions are prohibited by Item (1).
-(IAC)